AI Code Generator Feature

 The module has been reinforced with three popular JavaScript libraries, namely CryptoJS, Lodash, and Moment.
 These libraries are ready to access through our pre-defined identifiers

-, and moment
+CryptoJS, _, and moment respectively.7.1 CryptoJS

 CryptoJS is a growing collection of standard and secure cryptographic algorithms like, MDF, SHA1, SHA2, AES, HMAC, etc. implemented in JavaScript using best practices and patterns.